kyma-project/nats-manager/README.md

 This project aims to follow the [Kubernetes Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

-It uses [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/), which provide a reconcile function responsible for synchronizing resources until the desired state is reached on the cluster.
+It uses [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/), which provide a reconcile function responsible for synchronizing resources until the desired state is reached in the cluster.

 This project is scaffolded using [Kubebuilder](https://book.kubebuilder.io), and all the Kubebuilder [`makefile` helpers](https://book.kubebuilder.io/reference/makefile-helpers.html) can be used.

 ## Installation

-1. To install the latest version of the NATS manager on your cluster, run:
+1. To install the latest version of the NATS manager in your cluster, run:

    ```bash
    kubectl apply -f https://github.com/kyma-project/nats-manager/releases/latest/download/nats-manager.yaml
    ```

-2. To install the latest version of the default NATS CR on your cluster, run:
+2. To install the latest version of the default NATS CR in your cluster, run:

    ```bash
    kubectl apply -f https://github.com/kyma-project/nats-manager/releases/latest/download/nats-default-cr.yaml